khaikenly/React-app-hot-reload/README.md

-This project example about hot reload ractjs app in docker
+This project example about hot reload Reactjs app in docker

 ## Available Scripts